 And yet, not everyone will want to share this space, the bishop acknowledged.
 He exhorted the body that how we navigate this time of separation will shape our emerging space and have an impact on how evangelical that space will be.
 Will we make room for people to change their minds, to think in new ways, to be moved by God’s Spirit?
 It’s not easy to live into this emerging space.

 “There will be uncomfortable moments in our transformational journeys with Jesus, but transformation is what Jesus is about—transforming us individually toward holiness, transforming our communities toward God’s beloved community.”
 It is towards this new space, this spacious and gracious, creative and curious, magnanimous, evangelical, disciple-making space that we press on by the grace of Jesus Christ and the power of the Holy Spirit.
 We press on because Jesus Christ has made us his own!

 View the EOC Jurisdictional Conference page for important information and news updates.

-Rev. Cindy Gregorson is director of Connectional Ministries/clergy assistant to the bishop for the Minnesota Annual Conference.
+Rev. Cindy Gregorson is the director of Connectional Ministries/clergy assistant to the bishop in the Minnesota Conference.